And greetings to you, my good friend Zel Rushball on the cutting edge of societal evolution.

 All right, here's the rest of it.

-Let's find out what's going on with the war in Iraq, the different large federal agency agencies we have.
+Let's find out what's going on with the war in Iraq, the different large federal agencies we have.

 And I don't want to frighten anyone about investigations.

-Congressional oversight is not in not a negative.
+Congressional oversight is not a negative.

-It's not an negative term.
+It's not a negative term.

 People talk about investigations.

-They can't wait.
+Hey, can't wait.

 Folks, he just confirmed it.

-Subpoenas are going to be flying the first order of business when we reorganize after the first of the year is congressional oversight.
+The first order of business when we reorganize after the first of the year is congressional oversight.

-I told you, I hate to be and I told you, so I told you this yesterday.
+I told you, so I told you this yesterday.

 All of these investigations and subpoenas are going to take place under that umbrella of congressional oversight, which nothing wrong with accountability, Mr. Limbaugh.